• Skip to main content

 • To determine if a tumor or infection is present before administering an epidural steroid injection

 The MRI scanning works by using a rotating magnet around the patient.
 The magnet promotes the activity of hydrogen atoms in the body, which cause the atoms to emit radiation as they settle into their normal activity level.
-The MRI scanner picks up the radiation and is able to distinguish between tissues in the body, such as fat, discs, fluid, bone, cartilage, and nerve roots.
+The MRI scanner picks up the radiation and is able to distinguish between tissues in the body such as fat, discs, fluid, bone, cartilage, and nerve roots.

 If you suffer from leg pain or lower back pain, an MRI scan could be useful to your treatment plan.
 The following indications could prompt your Pain Center physician to administer an MRI: